ssplatt/salt101/README.md

       - `salt` run from a master and targets one or more minions
       - `salt-call` runs from a minion and targets the same minion
         - `salt-call --local` does not reach out to a master, uses local cache
+  - SLS, Salt State files
+    - YAML and Jinja rendering by default
+  - Everything is a module
   - Execution Modules
     - "one off" execution runs
     - usually beneficial to remotely execute a command on a minion
+    - Generally better to run a specific module rather than `cmd.run`
     - `salt-call --local sys.doc`
     - `salt-call --local sys.doc pkg`
     - `salt-call --local sys.doc pkg.install`